spring-guides/gs-handling-form-submission/SIDEBAR.md

 ## Related Resources

-There's more to building web applications than is covered here.
+There's more to Spring web development than is covered here.
 You can continue your exploration of Spring with the following resources.

 ### Getting Started Guides